Carmen Best confirmed as Seattle police chief

 Best said she would balance the “professional tension” between SPOG and department leaders alongside the need to maintain a “conversation” with the union.

+When Sawant asked the nominee to answer — with a simple yes or no — whether there remain systemic problems in the department with excessive force and biased policing, Best instead chose to describe those issues as complex.

-Sawant, who asked to meet individually with Best, left before the committee voted.
-The socialist council member cast the only vote against O’Toole’s confirmation in 2014.
+The socialist council member, who cast the only vote against O’Toole’s confirmation in 2014, expressed doubt Monday that Best would enact radical changes, comparing the police to a “rotten tree” rather than a healthy tree with only a few bad apples.

-On Monday, she expressed doubt that Best would enact the radical changes needed in the Police Department, but said she would vote for Best anyway in solidarity with community members pushing for Seattle’s first permanent African-American chief.
+But in the end, Sawant said she would vote for Best anyway — in solidarity with community members pushing for Seattle’s first permanent African-American chief, “who overwhelmingly have urged me not to stand in the way.”

+Best took her official oath of office in the mayor’s office following the council vote, and the city will hold a series of celebratory swearing-in ceremonies Aug.
+21, Durkan spokeswoman Stephanie Formas said.

 Hired by the Seattle police in 1992, Best completed a variety of assignments, including stints in patrol, school safety, media relations and community outreach.

-She also worked as a patrol supervisor and operations lieutenant and held command positions in the department’s narcotics unit and its robbery, gangs and fugitives unit.
+She also worked as a patrol supervisor and operations lieutenant, and held command positions in the department’s narcotics unit and its robbery, gangs and fugitives unit.

 Best briefly served as South Precinct commander before a promotion to assistant chief of criminal investigations.
 Shortly after O’Toole was appointed chief by Mayor Ed Murray in 2014, O’Toole named Best her deputy chief.